 The LTV of a donor or member is a measure of the financial benefit that comes from an individual or organisation during the whole time they interact with you.

 A focus on LTV requires a shift away from prioritising single transactions.
 Yes, it’s always wonderful to bank a contribution from a supporter, but what happens next?
-If your approach is fixed on one-off transactions you might simply sent out another mailshot or membership renewal letter.
+If your approach is fixed on one-off transactions you might simply send out another mailshot or membership renewal letter.
 But how does that make a donor feel?
 And how do you know when the next donation will be made?

 How many first-time donors give again?